Deer Resistant Bulbs

 Deer and rodents can do terrible damage to tulip and crocus plantings, but there are many bulbs critters don’t like, chief among them daffodils.

 Here is a list of the bulbs we carry that deer generally leave alone.
-Only members of the Amaryllis family, which includes daffodils, snowflakes and snowdrops, are truly deer and rodent proof.
+Only members of the Amaryllis family, which includes daffodils, snowflakes, and snowdrops, are truly deer and rodent proof.
 They contain a bitter, poisonous substance called lycorine that no mammal will eat.
-The other bulbs in the list are unpleasant to deer.
+The other bulbs on the list are unpleasant to deer.
 Some are also unpleasant to rodents.
 Deer will generally avoid these bulbs but might take a bite if the plants are directly in their path or starvation forces them to overcome their aversion.